World Senior Curling Championships

 The World Senior Curling Championships is an annual curling tournament featuring curlers from around the world who are at least 50 years old.
-Matches at the World Senior Championships are played in 8 ends played instead of the 10 played in most international events.
+Matches at the World Senior Championships are played in 8 ends instead of the 10 played in most international events.

 The tournament began in 2002 with only 7 men's teams and 4 women's teams but has since expanded.

-The 2020 & 2021 event were cancelled on March 14, 2020 due to the COVID-19 pandemic.
+The 2020 & 2021 event were cancelled on March 14, 2020, due to the COVID-19 pandemic.